640 South State StreetDover, Delaware 19901

 HLA antibody screening, HLA screening assay

 This test looks for antibodies against a certain cell marker called a human leukocyte antigen (HLA) in your blood.
 The test is used if you need an organ transplant, to help find an organ that's as close to yours as possible.
+Different forms of the HLA antibody are involved in autoimmune diseases.
+These are diseaseS in which the body attacks its own tissues.
+The HLA test has also been used to identify these diseases.

-HLAs play an important role in protecting you from infections – but they also make organ transplantation more challenging.
+HLAs play an important role in protecting you from infections—but they also make organ transplantation more challenging.
 HLAs are protein markers found on nearly all of your body's cells.
-They help tell your immune system which cells belong to your body – and shouldn't be attacked – and which ones are invaders that your immune system needs to fight.
+They help tell your immune system which cells belong to your body—and shouldn't be attacked—and which ones are invaders that your immune system needs to fight.

-In order to find an acceptable match, it's important that your health care provider measure any HLA antibodies in your bloodstream.
+In order to find an acceptable match, it's important that your healthcare provider measure any HLA antibodies in your bloodstream.

 You may have this test if you need an organ from someone else.
 You may need a transplant if a kidney, lung, or other organ is no longer able to work properly.
 This test helps give you the best possible chance that the transplant will work well in your body.
+You may also need this test if your doctor suspects that you have an autoimmune disease.

 A test that looks at the type of HLA molecules on the surface of your immune system cells.
 This helps make sure your donor is a good match.